zenseact/zmbt-framework/docs/user-guide/expressions.md

 Log lines are formatted as `f(x) = result`, and connected with line-drawing to show the expression terms hierarchy.

 In model tests, the evaluation stack is logged on failing tests.
-For the bulky log messages the elements are trimmed with `...` while trying to keep evaluation result visible:
+For the bulky log messages the elements are trimmed with `...` while trying to keep the evaluation result visible:
 ``` json
 {":compose":[":div",{":fork":[{":reduce":":add"},":size"]}]}([1,2,3,...) = 5
 ```
-For the complete log data refer to JSON log.
+For the complete log data refer to the JSON log.

 ## Grammar